lakshit-sharma/Audio-Book/README.md

 Steps to Follow -

-1)    Install this packages then You are good to go-
+1)    Install these 2 packages in your python interpeter then You are good to go-

 (i)   pyttsx3       (used to speak to content)